-If you are a green card holder (lawful permanent resident) who has lived in the U.S. for five years (or three in some cases), learned English, and wish to make the U.S. your permanent home, applying for citizenship may be the natural next step.
+If you are a green card holder (lawful permanent resident) who has lived in the U.S. for five years (or three, if you fall into an exception), has learned English, and wish to make the U.S. your permanent home, applying for naturalized U.S. citizenship could be the natural next step.
 But it's a risky step for some people.

 When you apply for U.S. citizenship, you give U.S. Citizenship and Immigration Services (USCIS) an opportunity to reopen your file—your entire immigration file, years into the past—and to double check whether you actually deserved all the immigration benefits you have received thus far.
 USCIS will also run a fingerprint check on you, and might even look into your records with your home country.